saugat-rimal/basketball-scoreboard/README.md

 You can use this score board for any kinds of game or used to rate or marks points on something.
 You can edit the topic name " Basketball Scoreboard" and also the team name like "Home & "Guest to anything you like.
 This is where you can give a hat tip to anyone.
 This is the perfect place to give them some point credit.

 Hope it will be useful and you will love it. ❤️

+> **Note**
+>This is an opensourse project so feel free to add any kinds of features and function you like.!!
+Hope you will make it perfect.